base-org/web/apps/base-docs/docs/tools/node-providers.md

 ## NodeReal

 [NodeReal](https://nodereal.io/) is a blockchain infrastructure and services provider that provides instant and easy-access to Base node APIs.

 #### Supported Networks

+- Base Mainnet

+---

+## NOWNodes

+[NOWNodes](https://nownodes.io/nodes/basechain-base) is a RPC node provider that provides access to full nodes and APIs for 65+ blockchain networks including Base.

+#### Supported Networks